-As products of the age of enlightenment we are prone to want answers.
+As products of the age of enlightenment, we are prone to want answers.
 We want explanations.
 We are looking for cause and effect.
-So, when there is evil, horror, suffering that defies our ability to understand and we start looking to God for answers, we want him to give us solutions and explanations that makes sense to us.
+So, when there is evil, horror, suffering that defies our ability to understand and we start looking to God for answers, we want him to give us solutions and explanations that make sense to us.

 But when you turn to the Bible you don’t find explanations for anything and everything that God could say as to why there is so much suffering in the world.
 But what the Bible does is tell us a story.
 A long epic story about what God has done to rescue us and the cosmos.
 He does it by entering into it and coming near to us to taste our suffering and our hardship.